endail/hx711-pico-c/README.md

 Channel A is selectable by setting the gain to 128 or 64.
 Channel B is selectable by setting the gain to 32.

 The HX711 has no option for Channel A at a gain of 32, nor is there an option for Channel B at a gain of 128 or 64.
-Similarly, the HX711 is not capable of simultaenously reading from Channel A and Channel B. The gain must first be changed.
+Similarly, the HX711 is not capable of reading from Channel A and Channel B simultaneously.
+The gain must first be changed.

 ### What is hx711_wait_settle?